CALL US: 401-864-3371

 Puppy Proofing Your Home

-- Know which plants are toxic (see our article, Plants Which Are Potentially Poisonous) and place them out of reach, or replace them with nontoxic plants.
+- Know which plants are toxic and place them out of reach, or replace them with nontoxic plants.
 Toxic plants commonly found indoors include dieffenbachia, azalea, Calla lily, and philodendron.

 - Keep all medications, including any dog supplements, in a safe area the puppy cannot access.
 Do not leave vitamins or other pills out on the kitchen counter or table.
 A determined chewer can make short work of a plastic container.
 Puppies are surprisingly quick at pulling things off of end tables or other low surfaces.